Fibonacci

 College Board Skills

-since the original init method from superclass did not have any code inside.
-Extending and modifying init worked without using@override
+• Noted: Did not need to use @override since the original init method from superclass did not have any code inside.
+Extending and modifying init worked without using @override